Lin-Manuel Miranda’s Oscars Nomination Means He Could Reach EGOT Status: Emmy, Grammy, Oscar, and Tony

 Lin-Manuel Miranda is going on a Twitter spree, according to the Observer.
 It’s been quite a month for the Hamilton composer.
-In addition to his birthday on January 16, the 37-year-old Miranda has been nominated for an Oscar and had leading media outlets write about his tweets.
+In addition to his birthday on January 16, 37-year-old Miranda has been nominated for an Oscar and had leading media outlets write about his tweets.

 But most importantly, Lin-Manuel Miranda is set to become one of only a handful of people to get an EGOT (Emmy, Grammy, Oscar, and Tony).
 The composer was nominated for an Oscar for writing “How Far I’ll Go” from Moana starring Dwayne “The Rock” Johnson.

-Proud to support women's rights with the whole fam in ????????#womensmarchlondon pic.twitter.com/fzTtnIA4LP
+Proud to support women’s rights with the whole fam in????????#womensmarchlondon pic.twitter.com/fzTtnIA4LP

 — Lin-Manuel Miranda (@Lin_Manuel) January 21, 2017